lalomorales22/penguins/docs/concepts/features.md

 ---
-summary: "Penguins capabilities across channels, routing, media, and UX."
+summary: "Penguins capabilities across browser UI, automation, routing, and UX."
 read_when:
   - You want a full list of what Penguins supports
 title: "Features"